folio-org/folio-org.github.io/guides/dates-and-times.md

 }
 ```

-With datetime query parameters in RAML types, the **type** "datetime" or "date-only" should be used.
+With datetime query parameters in RAML 1.0 types, use the **type** "datetime" or "date-only".
 For example:

 ```